Updated March 31, 2026

 Coverage can vary, but Connecticut pawn shops often ask about bailee coverage for pawn shops, property coverage, and liability coverage so customer property, inventory, and third-party claims are addressed in the quote.

 If the business has 1 or more employees, workers' compensation is required in Connecticut.
-Sole proprietors and partners are listed as exemptions in the state data.
+Sole proprietors and partners are listed as exemptions.

 A quote may be built to include pawn shop robbery coverage and property insurance for storm damage, but the exact terms depend on the carrier and the location's risk profile.